This example shows how to control the position of a motor through an EtherCAT network.

 tg.getPCIInfo('all') at the Matlab command line on the development computer.

-CopleyMotorPositionConfig.xmlCopleyMotorPositionConfig.xml is generated using the Beckoff® ET9000 configurator.
+CopleyMotorPositionConfig.xml.
 This file describes the network to the master.
-Below is an overview of the process to create the configuration file in the EtherCAT Configurator (see the user guide for more details):
+Here is an overview of the process for creating the configuration file in the EtherCAT configurator.
+For more information, see the Simulink Real-Time EtherCAT documentation.

 Select the transmit and receive variables to be accessed as signals from the Beckhoff® IO terminals and the Process Data Objects (PDOs) variables to be accessed from the Accelnet™ drive.